ubuntu/decorate/CONTRIBUTING.md

-# Contributing to GoWSL
+# Contributing to Decorate

-A big welcome and thank you for considering contributing to GoWSL and Ubuntu!
+A big welcome and thank you for considering contributing to Decorate and Ubuntu!
 It’s people like you that make it a reality for users in our community.

 Reading and following these guidelines will help us make the contribution process easy and effective for everyone involved.
 It also communicates that you agree to respect the time of the developers managing and developing this project.
 In return, we will reciprocate that respect by addressing your issue, assessing changes, and helping you finalize your pull requests.